 A 15-member Board of Directors governs 4Culture, with individuals representing the broad cultural, geographic and ethnic diversity of King County, as well as backgrounds in arts, heritage, historic preservation, and public art, finance, tourism, education, real estate and government relations.
 4Culture Board members bring an impressive wealth of experience and knowledge to their roles and are primarily responsible for:

 4Culture's Board also looks at cross cutting or timely issues that could impact 4Culture and coordinates and leads responses.
 The Board's fiduciary role includes its approval of the annual budget and work plans for the organization as a whole and the four program areas.
 It also provides official approval of all grant recommendations, which are forwarded from the three Advisory Committees that oversee funding programs.
-Standing Board Committees are Executive, Finance, Government Relations, and Governance.
+Standing Board Committees are Executive, Finance and Governance.

 As a national expert in the consumer space, Robin works with Fortune 500 companies, advertising agencies and media properties providing consumer insights, digital media strategy, and storytelling for marketing, branding and product development teams.